GeoLawWatch: Tracking Weather & Climate Legislation

 Prohibits release of certain substances into atmosphere for purposes of geoengineering.

-â—¦ Geoengineering is defined as the intentional manipulation of the environment using a chemical or physical agent intended to change Earth's atmospheric or surface conditions.
-This includes weather modification, aerosol injection, chaff dispersal, or cloud seeding activities.
+"Geoengineering" means the intentional manipulation of the environment through the use of a chemical or other physical agent, which is effectuated with the intention of bringing about changes to Earth's atmospheric or surface conditions, including weather modification, aerosol injection, chaff dispersal, or cloud seeding activities.

-â—¦ Hazardous means a chemical or physical agent that is naturally harmful to living organisms, property, or another interest of value.
+"Hazardous" means that a chemical or other physical agent is, by its nature, harmful to living organisms, to property, or to another interest of value

 History